-In the Gospel according to John, we see powerful images of water.
+In the Gospel according to John, we see powerful images and themes of water weave throughout.
 Here is Jesus at the annual Festival of Booths that included rituals of water: religious rites invoking God’s blessing of water for the fall harvest.
 Here is Jesus crying out: “Let anyone who is thirsty come to me and drink for out of his heart shall flow rivers of living water.”
 Here is Jesus with the Samaritan woman at Jacob’s Well: “Those who drink of the water that I give them will never be thirsty.
 The water I give will become in them a spring of water gushing up to eternal life.”
 (John 4:13-14).

 John’s Gospel overflows with symbols and images and signs that point beyond themselves to something beyond our human ability to speak or to know.
 Throughout Scripture, symbols whisper, hint, glimpse, suggest a reality that is so real we mortals cannot fathom it.
 But we can have a sense of something beyond ourselves in part because the symbols we use are grounded in our own temporal reality; our symbols are grounded in this earth.

 John is a master at using the things we know something about to teach us what we cannot know.
 God is like light.
 Spirit is like water.
 Christ is like bread.
 Christ is like wine.
 Spirit is like wind.
 God is like life.
 John’s Gospel teems with symbols and images and signs that deepen our awareness and widen our experience.